 Each ACL contains a principal, a permission type, an operation, a resource type (e.g., cluster, topic, or group), and name:

 By default, resource names are treated as literals but you can also specify that they are treated as prefixes (to specify a subset of resources), or you can use a wildcard character (*) to match all resources of a specific type (which works for principals too).
 Finally, you can specify a host value to limit permissions to a specific IP address.

-kafka-acls command-line tool to create ACLs.
-For example, perhaps you'd like to allow users named Alice and Fred to read and write from the
+Use the kafka-acls command-line tool to create ACLs.
+For example, perhaps you'd like to allow users named Alice and Fred to read and write from the finance topic:

 kafka-acls --bootstrap-server localhost:9092 \ --command-config adminclient-configs.conf \ --add \ --allow-principal User:alice \ --allow-principal User:fred \ --operation read --operation write \ --topic finance`

 In a real use case, however, your principal names here are likely to be more complex.
 If you use SSL authentication for clients, for example, the principal name will use the SSL certificate's subject name.
 If you use SASL_SSL with Kerberos, the Kerberos principal format will be adopted.
 You can also configure the way that the principal is derived from the identity by configuring ssl.principal.mapping.rules for SSL and sasl.kerberos.principal.to.local.rules for Kerberos.
 Refer to the documentation for more details.